Skye-XD/desktop-icons-ng/README.md

 - [x] Improved workspace switching with gestures - icons appear on all the workspaces while switching make it seem that Desktop is on all windows.

 - [x] Enable opening files, by dragging the icon and dropping on the app icon on the Dock.
-Checked on Dash to Dock and Dash to Panel.
-Currently, only if animation of icons on hover is enabled on Dash to Panel, this does not work.
-During animation, Dash to Panel appears to make clones of the original dock Items that it animates, and I am unable to extract the information about the underlying app they represent.
-However, I believe with a simple fix upstream in Dash to Panel, this should work even with animated icons on hover.
+Checked on Dash to Dock and Dash to Panel and Ubuntu Dock.
+Submitted patch to Dash-to-Panel upstream - that has already been merged, makes this work even on Dash to Panel when the panel icons are animated.

 - [x] Drag and drop files from desktop to the Trash Icon on Dash to Dock directly.